Understanding Anticipatory Anxiety

 • Practice Gratitude.
 Practicing gratitude can retrain your brain away from anxious thoughts and negative input to focus instead on positive emotions and thoughts.
 Actively finding things to be grateful for and focusing on the positive might reduce the anxious thoughts and uncomfortable feelings that come with anticipatory anxiety.

 • Have Compassion For Yourself.
-If you find yourself struggling with anticipatory anxiety, try to be gentle with yourself.
+If you find yourself struggling with anticipatory anxiety, try to be gentle with yourself and practice self-compassion.
 Consider treating yourself with love and kindness and talking to yourself in a soothing manner to help quiet the inner conflict.

 With CBT, a mental health professional helps you identify and change the thought processes and behaviors that are playing a role in your anxiety.
 Panic-focused psychodynamic psychotherapy involves a therapist working with you so that you become aware of unconscious conflicts and defense mechanisms that play a role in your anxiety.